Asabeneh/30-Days-Of-JavaScript/readMe.md

 v12.14.0
 ```

-When making this tutorial I was using Node version 12.14.0, but now the recommended version of Node.js for download is v14.17.6.
+When making this tutorial I was using Node version 12.14.0, but now the recommended version of Node.js for download is v14.17.6, by the time you use this material you may have a higher Node.js version.

 ### Browser